XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 The `PayChannel` node type represents a payment channel.
 Payment channels enable small, rapid off-ledger payments of XRP that can be later reconciled with the consensus ledger.
 A payment channel holds a balance of XRP that can only be paid out to a specific destination address until the channel is closed.
 Any unspent XRP is returned to the channel's owner (the source address that created and funded it) when the channel closes.

-The PaymentChannelCreate transaction type creates a `PayChannel` node.
-The PaymentChannelFund and PaymentChannelClaim transaction types modify existing `PayChannel` nodes.
+The [PaymentChannelCreate transaction][] type creates a `PayChannel` node.
+The [PaymentChannelFund][] and [PaymentChannelClaim transaction][] types modify existing `PayChannel` nodes.

 When a payment channel expires, at first it remains on the ledger, because only new transactions can modify ledger contents.
 Transaction processing automatically closes a payment channel when any transaction accesses it after the expiration.
-Therefore, to "finalize" the closing of an expired channel and return the unspent XRP to the owner, some address must send a new PaymentChannelClaim or PaymentChannelFund transaction accessing the channel.
+To close an expired channel and return the unspent XRP to the owner, some address must send a new PaymentChannelClaim or PaymentChannelFund transaction accessing the channel.

+For an example of using payment channels, see the [Payment Channels Tutorial](tutorial-paychan.html).

 <!--{# TODO: provide cross-references to tutorial, concept, and tx types when they are ready #}-->